kundajelab/atac_dnase_pipelines/README.md

 ```
 -enable_idr
 ```
 For multimapping, (multimapping is disabled by default).
+Using this parameter implies `-mapq_thresh 30` (MapQ Thresh for the pipeline is fixed at 30).
 ```
 -multimapping [MULTIMAPPING; use 4 for ENCODE samples]
 ```